 [National Army Museum Image number: 111439]

 It is hard to understand the precedence being given to the three who were on the first list, given the comparative achievements.
-Brigadier Gatehouse is probably the best of the three, given that he had at least not lost all of his armoured brigade.
-The other two are notable for having lost their Brigade in less than one week (Davy), and having lost it twice (Scott-Cockburn).
+Brigadier Gatehouse is probably the best performer of the three, given that he had at least not lost all of his armoured brigade, but that’s a low bar to clear, given he also was a veteran in command.
+The other two are notable for having lost their Brigade in less than one week (Davy), and having lost it twice, the first in a week (Scott-Cockburn).

 I guess there is a lesson here about decorations, which is especially pertinent given the refusal to grant one to Lieutenant McGinlay (see this older post), who at least from where I sit looks to have been thoroughly more deserving than Brigadier Scott-Cockburn.
 But at least some more junior officers such a Robert Crisp received their DSOs in the same round as the first three Brigadiers.